esa-tu-darmstadt/tapasco/CONTRIBUTING.md

 * **Document your code:** This should also be a given.
 Include comments in your code, in particular for complicated statements or parts difficult to understand.

-* **Follow the given identation scheme:** You should use the same scheme for identation as the existing code base, even if that does not match your personal preference.
+* **Follow the given indentation scheme:** You should use the same scheme for indentation as the existing code base, even if that does not match your personal preference.
 Please also make sure that your editor/IDE is not breaking things in the background.